astrosica/radio-astronomy-resources/README.md

 # Radio Astronomy Resources
-A collection of resources for radio astronomy.
+A collection of resources for radio astronomy and interferometry.